JonnyKong/MIT-6.828-Operating-Systems/lab4_Preemptive_multitasking/README.md

 ## Part A: Multiprocessor Support and Cooperative Multitasking

-1. We copy the entry code for AP to `0x7000` (`MPENTRY_PADDR`).
+1. Need to startup the APs.
+We copy the entry code for AP to `0x7000` (`MPENTRY_PADDR`).
 Modify the physical memory allocator, such that the `MPENTRY_PADDR` page does not get added to the free list.

     The BSP will send the `STARTUP` interprocessor interrupt (IPI) to the APs to bring up other CPUs (see `lapic_startap()`).